 Kashiwabara Art Museum is near Kikko Park and close to Kintaikyo Bridge.
-Buses from Iwakuni Station and Shin-Iwakuni Station go to Kintaikyo bus stop in 15 minutes.
-The fare is 300 yen from Iwakuni Station (buses every 10-20 minutes) and 350 yen from Shin-Iwakuni Station (1-2 buses per hour).
+Buses from Iwakuni Station and Shin-Iwakuni Station reach the Kintaikyo bus stop in 15 minutes.
+The fare is 300 yen from Iwakuni Station (buses every 10-20 minutes) and 350 yen from Shin-Iwakuni Station (with 1-2 buses per hour).

 Kashiwabara Art Museum

-Kashiwabara Art Museum (柏原美術館) (formerly Iwakuni Art Museum) offers a captivating collection showcasing the rich heritage of Iwakuni’s feudal past.
-Visitors can explore a diverse range of artworks, including exquisite glassware, samurai armor, ceramics, and the elegant furniture once used by Iwakuni’s feudal lords.
-The museum’s name honors the Kashiwabara family, who own and maintain this fascinating collection.
+The Kashiwabara Art Museum (柏原美術館), formerly known as the Iwakuni Art Museum, offers a captivating collection that highlights the rich heritage of Iwakuni’s feudal past.
+The museum showcases a diverse collection of artworks, including finely crafted glassware, samurai armor, ceramics, and elegant furniture once used by Iwakuni’s feudal lords.
+Each exhibit provides a glimpse into the craftsmanship and skill of the era, offering a deeper understanding of the cultural and artistic traditions that shaped the region.
+The museum’s name honors the Kashiwabara family, who are dedicated to preserving and maintaining this remarkable collection for future generations to enjoy.

 Hours and Fees